 Brett Coldiron, MD is one of the most distinguished MOHS surgeons in the world.
 He has cured over 40,000 skin cancers.
-He has served as past President, Vice President and Secretary Treasurer of the American College of MOHS Surgery and is currentl President of all dermatologists in the world, the American Academy of Dermatology.
+He has served as past President, Vice President and Secretary Treasurer of the American College of MOHS Surgery and is currently President of American Academy of Dermatology representing 18,000 dermatologists world wide.
 He is internationally known and frequently cited in literature and media.

 Dr. Coldiron has gone to great trouble to have his office JCAHO acclaimed and is a leading advocate for patient safety.